Feature management

 You also get real-time metrics and KPIs, enabling product managers to optimize their feature releases and track progress.
 Optimizely's command center enables you to control the entire product development lifecycle alongside feature flags, rollouts, and segmented A/B tests.
 This entire process of progressive delivery can be controlled without deploying any new code.

-In 2023, most teams want to build their own systems (feature toggle, feature gate, release toggle, feature bit, canary testing, etc.) or feature flag management.
+In 2024, most teams want to build their own conditional systems (feature toggle, feature gate, release toggle, feature bit, canary testing, etc.) or feature flag management.
 The internal system often leads to complexity and delivery delay as engineers must work harder to convert test winners into functioning codes.
 All of it just to deploy new releases and make any updates to an existing feature or roll out a new one from scratch.
 Using feature management tool providers that can handle different programming languages and complex challenges faced by larger engineering teams is a better option.

-So, if you’re a team looking to avoid the chaos, foster a culture of experimentation, and still increase your speed-to-market while maintaining a high level of quality, get started with our feature management solution
+So, if you’re a team looking to avoid the chaos, foster a culture of experimentation, and still increase your speed-to-market while maintaining a high level of quality, get started with our feature management solution.